yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 $query->search(); // gives you all the records + stats about the visit_count field. e.g. mean, sum, min, max etc...
 ```

-And there is so much more in it. "it�s endless what you can build"[?](https://www.elastic.co/)
+And there is so much more in it. "it’s endless what you can build"[?](https://www.elastic.co/)